complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/input-controls.md

 {: .good-practices}
 - Consider whether you want to provide a middle choice or not and mark it as neutral/ambivalent (e.g., "neither agree nor disagree", rather than unsure).
 - Consider whether you need more than five categories.
 Much research suggests there's limited power in using seven or more categories rather than just 5 (or even 3).
 - Note the special way this control handles the 'required' validation - no value will be recorded in the variable until the participant has interacted with the control.
-Once interacted with, the value of the control cannot be reset.
+Once interacted with, the value of the control cannot be unset.

 {: .no_toc}
 ### Things to avoid